-Due to the discontinuation of use of the Company's first generation product candidate, sc2Wear Infusor, the Company has received notice of termination costs from vendors related to the program.
+Due to the discontinuation of use of the sc2Wear Infusor, the Company has received notice of termination costs related to the program.
 The Company has accrued all costs for which it either believes it is contractually liable or for which the Company has negotiated settlement agreements in good faith.
 However, certain of the Company's vendors have claimed or billed for additional costs for which the Company believes it is not obligated.
 At this time, the Company estimates that additional termination costs, if any, will be immaterial to the Company's financial statements.